Borderlands 3: Development

 Borderlands 3 was developed jointly by Gearbox's Texas and Quebec studios.
 Gearbox had finished Borderlands and its sequel consecutively, leaving the studio somewhat burned out on the franchise.
 To try to do something different, Gearbox shifted work into Battleborn with the blessing of 2K Games, as a means of refreshing themselves.
 Battleborn was not a major success, but Gearbox was not disheartened on this.
 According to art director Scott Kester, while developing Battleborn, they gained several ideas for how to take the next Borderlands game, and many of the team, as soon as Battleborn was complete, started building out these ideas for Borderlands 3.

 Gearbox Quebec undertook developing Borderlands 3 as their first assignment, and said that they were doing so without compulsory overtime ("crunch").
 The game was announced with a trailer at PAX East on 28 March 2019.
 The trailer received mixed reviews by video game websites, some of which characterized it as too similar in appearance and content to previous entries in the series such as Borderlands 2.

 To help bridge the gap between Borderlands 2 and Tales from the Borderlands to Borderlands 3, Gearbox released new DLC for Borderlands 2, "Commander Lilith & the Fight for Sanctuary", in June 2019, making it free for a limited time to current owners of Borderlands 2.

 Several voice actors reprised their roles, including Ashly Burch as Tiny Tina, and Chris Hardwick as Vaughn from Tales from the Borderlands.
 The recasting of other voice actors caused some controversy.
 Gearbox CEO Randy Pitchford quarreled on Twitter with the voice actors Troy Baker (Rhys) and David Eddings (Claptrap) about the reasons for which both were not retained to voice their former character again.
 Eddings said that he had been bullied and physically assaulted by his former boss Pitchford.
 According to Baker, Gearbox had refused to want to deal with members from the voice actor's union, SAG-AFTRA.
-Baker and Eddings were replaced by Ray Chase as Rhys and Jim Foronda as Claptrap.
+Baker and Eddings were respectively replaced by Ray Chase as Rhys and Jim Foronda as Claptrap.
 Ice-T voices a character called Balex, an artificial intelligence trapped in the body of a teddy bear.
 Penn & Teller provide their likeness for the characters Pain & Terror, with Penn Jillette also providing his voice work for the Pain character.
 The Heavy recorded an original song for the game titled "Put It On The Line".

 In June 2019, Gearbox invited Trevor Eastman, a series fan with terminal cancer, to play a preview build of the game.
 They let him name a weapon, the "Trevonator", that appears in the game.
 In August 2019, 2K Games and its parent company Take-Two Interactive sent private investigators to the home of a YouTuber, SupMatto.
 Take-Two said that he had let users access, for a fee, non-public gameplay videos of Borderlands 3, which he denied.
 2K called its actions necessary to protect its trade secrets.
 In response, calls for a boycott of the game began trending on Twitter.